peteroupc/petero-csharp/docs/PeterO.BinaryIO.md

     public BinaryIO(
         System.IO.Stream stream);

-Initializes a new instance of the  class.
+Initializes a new instance of the[PeterO.BinaryIO](PeterO.BinaryIO.md) class.
 Initializes a new BinaryIO instance.

 <b>Parameters:</b>